pyth-network/per/per_multicall/OpportunityAdapter.md

   uint256 targetCallValue;
   uint256 validUntil;
   uint256 bidAmount;
-  bytes signature;
 }

 ```

-by calling the executeOpportunity the contract will:
+by calling the `executeOpportunity` the contract will:

 1. Verify the parameters are valid:
    1. Verify it is being called from the `expressRelay` contract